Hook (film): Cast

-In addition, a number of celebrities and family members made brief credited and uncredited cameos in the film: musicians David Crosby and Jimmy Buffett, Oscar-nominated actress Glenn Close, and former boxer Tony Burton appear as members of Hook's pirate crew; Star Wars director George Lucas and actress Carrie Fisher play the kissing couple sprinkled with pixie dust; two of Hoffman's children, Jacob and Rebecca, both under 10 years old during filming, briefly appeared in scenes in the "normal" world; and screenwriter Jim Hart's 11-year-old son Jake (who years earlier inspired his father with the question, "What if Peter Pan grew up?") plays one of Pan's Lost Boys.
+In addition, a number of celebrities and family members made brief credited and uncredited cameos in the film: musicians David Crosby and Jimmy Buffett, actress Glenn Close, and former boxer Tony Burton appear as members of Hook's pirate crew; Star Wars creator George Lucas and actress Carrie Fisher play the kissing couple sprinkled with pixie dust; two of Hoffman's children, Jacob and Rebecca, both under 10 years old during filming, briefly appear in scenes in the "normal" world; and screenwriter Jim Hart's 11-year-old son Jake (who years earlier inspired his father with the question, "What if Peter Pan grew up?") plays one of Peter's Lost Boys.

 Production

 Inspiration

-Spielberg found a close personal connection to Peter Pan's story from his own childhood.
-The troubled relationship between Peter and Jack in the film echoed Spielberg's relationship with his own father.
+Steven Spielberg found a close personal connection to Peter Pan's story from his own childhood.
+The troubled relationship between Peter Banning and his son Jack in the film echoed Spielberg's relationship with his own father Arnold.
 Previous Spielberg films that explored a dysfunctional father-son relationship included E.T. the Extra-Terrestrial and Indiana Jones and the Last Crusade.
 Peter's "quest for success" paralleled Spielberg starting out as a film director and transforming into a Hollywood business magnate.
 "I think a lot of people today are losing their imagination because they are work-driven.
 They are so self-involved with work and success and arriving at the next plateau that children and family almost become incidental.
 I have even experienced it myself when I have been on a very tough shoot and I've not seen my kids except on weekends.
 They ask for my time and I can't give it to them because I'm working."

 Like Peter at the beginning of the film, Spielberg has a fear of flying.
 He feels that Peter's "enduring quality" in the storyline is simply to fly.
 "Anytime anything flies, whether it's Superman, Batman, or E.T., it's got to be a tip of the hat to Peter Pan," Spielberg reflected in a 1992 interview.
 "Peter Pan was the first time I saw anybody fly.
-Before I saw Superman, before I saw Batman, and of course before I saw any superheroes, my first memory of anybody flying is in Peter Pan."
+Before I saw Superman, before I saw Batman, and of course before I saw any superheroes, my first memory of anybody flying is in Peter Pan".